 Step-by-Step Guide · 2 Min Read

-How to Create a Dynamic QR Code in 5 Steps
+How to Create a Dynamic QR Code in 5 Easy Steps

 Quick steps: Sign up → Choose Dynamic QR → Add URL → Customize → Download → Track scans.
 Most users finish in under 2 minutes using IMQRScan.